 Tunbridge Wells and District CAB consists of two bureaux, Cranbrook and Tunbridge Wells and several outreach points including Bliss Café in Southborough, No 1 Showfields, Pembury Library and TN2 Sherwood.
 We also have an outreach bus which visits various villages around the Borough including St Andrew’s church in Paddock Wood.

 In addition to generalist advisers we have debt and employment caseworkers, a mental health adviser, and a home visiting team to support the elderly.
-We hold a Legal Services Commission contract for housing providing specialist advice for clients who are threatened with eviction and are eligible for legal help.

 The majority of advisers are trained volunteers, helping the Citizens Advice service to resolve over seven million new problems every year.